Confidence intervals for the Cox model test error from cross-validation: Experiments

-In addition to the simulated data, we compare the naive CV and nested CV procedures on real data sets.
-For each iteration, we randomly sample a small number of observations from the entire data for the train set to run CV and nested CV for constructing confidence intervals.
+In addition to the simulated data, we compare the CV and nested CV procedures on real data sets.
+Similar to the simulated data setting, for each iteration we randomly sample a small number of observations from the entire data for the train set to run CV and nested CV for constructing confidence intervals.
 We use the remaining observations as the test set to evaluate the C-index and check whether the value falls within the confidence interval.
+Unlike in the simulation settings, we are no longer able to control the strength of association between the survival time and the features as the data generating mechanism is unknown.
+Through this repeated sampling procedure, we demonstrate the efficacy of the NCV procedure beyond the simulation setting in two real data sets representing both the $n > p$ and $p > n$ scenarios.
+To be comprehensive, we choose a clinical trial data set and a cancer gene expression dataset, which are both commonly found data modalities used to address modern biomedical problems.